weirdly0/AZ-204/readme.md

 >**Note:** This repository is being set to archive and will no longer be maintained.

-# Changes done by hitachitraining organisation
+# Changes done for pull request example